FayeRaven/542-Project/README.md

 # 542-Project

-This project was created as part of a project for CIS 542 at UMass Dartmouth
+This project was created as part of a project for CIS 542 at UMass Dartmouth (Fall 2023)

 This code is designed to take in 2 directories and compare each file in the first directory to each file in the second directory.
 It will print the number of